- An Arizona real estate transaction

 An Arizona real estate transaction

-… is “closed” by the recording of certain transaction documents at the respective county recorder office.
-This occurs only when all aspects of the Purchase Contract have been satisfied.
+… is “closed” by the recording of the deed at the appropriate county recorder’s office.
+This is done by the escrow company when all aspects of the Purchase Contract have been satisfied.

-These concepts are also important, but the discussion doesn’t require a full page.
+The following concepts are also important, but don’t require a full page.